TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Abstract

 \section{Abstract}

-On-policy Reinforcement Learning (RL) with PPO-like clip objectives has become the standard choice for reward-based fine-tuning of large language models (LLMs).
+Reinforcement Learning (RL) with PPO-like clip objectives has become the standard choice for reward-based fine-tuning of large language models (LLMs).
 Although recent work has explored improved estimators of advantages and normalization, the clipping mechanism itself has remained untouched.
 Originally introduced as a proxy for principled KL-based trust regions, clipping is a crude approximation that often causes unstable updates and suboptimal performance.
 We replace the clip objective with a novel discrete differentiable trust region projection, which provides principled token-level KL constraints.
 The projection operates on a sparse subset of the model’s most important token logits to balance computational cost and projection effectiveness.
-Our approach, Trust Region Optimization for Large Language Models (TROLL), serves as a direct replacement for PPO-like clipping during training and does not alter the model’s inference behavior.
-Across datasets, model families, and advantage-estimation methods, TROLL consistently outperforms PPO-like clipping in terms of training speed, stability, and final success rates.
+Our approach, Trust Region Optimization for Large Language models (TROLL), serves as a direct replacement for PPO-like clipping during training and does not alter the model’s inference behavior.
+Across mathematical reasoning and code generation tasks, model families, as well as advantage-estimation methods, TROLL consistently outperforms PPO-like clipping in terms of training speed, stability, and final success rates.